-- A year after the implementation of the Academic Acceleration policy, which automatically enrolls students who demonstrate ability into advanced classes, testing results showed a positive impact on student achievement.
+The implementation of the Academic Acceleration policy, which automatically enrolls students who demonstrate ability into advanced classes, has had a positive impact on student achievement.

-- The district passed a six-year capital levy in November 2102 to rebuild the district’s oldest school, Federal Way High School, to improve security at schools across the district and to renovate playgrounds at 19 elementary schools.
+The district passed a six-year capital levy in November 2012 to rebuild the district’s oldest school, Federal Way High School, to improve security at schools across the district and to renovate playgrounds at 19 elementary schools.
 Demolition and construction on the high school began in early 2015.
 The other projects are ongoing.

 High Impact Projects

 The Board of Education implemented a new Policy Governance model of leadership in 2010, in which the Board tells administration the results they want to see, and allows the district to manage the work required to get there.

 The district continues to host one of the largest school-based AmeriCorps teams in the country, whose 70 members focus on supporting AVID formal tutorials and tutoring one-on-one, in small groups, and in before- and after-school programs in the schools.